© Crown copyright 2021

 1.4 In the event of an outbreak in the care home

 In the event of an outbreak in a care home, the home should immediately stop visiting (except in exceptional circumstances such as end of life) to protect vulnerable residents, staff and visitors.
-Essential care givers can continue to visit unless there are specific reasons not to do so.
+Essential care givers can continue to visit, but not if the essential care giver or resident are COVID-positive.

 There may be local policy and outbreak management arrangements, which will be important to follow.
 These restrictions should continue until the outbreak is confirmed as over, which will be at least 14 days after the last laboratory confirmed or clinically suspected cases were identified in a resident or member of staff in the home.
 Recovery testing on all those who had previously tested negative should be carried out 14 days after the last positive test result.
 If all recovery testing shows negative results, restrictions on visiting should be removed.
-Where there is an outbreak of a variant of concern (VOC) other than VOC-20DEC-01 [Kent], all visiting will need to stop for 28 days.
+Visiting should stop for 28 days where there is an outbreak of a variant of concern (VOC) other than VOC-20DEC-01 (Alpha variant) and/or VOC-21APR-02 (Delta variant).
 When visiting resumes the usual infection prevention and control measures and any enhancements required due to any risks identified following the recent outbreak will need to be followed.

 Detail about how an outbreak is defined, and the steps that should be taken to manage it can be found as part of the Admission and care of residents in a care home during COVID-19 guidance.
 In this context, an outbreak is 2 or more confirmed cases of COVID-19 or clinically suspected cases of COVID-19 among individuals associated with a specific setting with onset dates within 14 days.